Suba2005/Figma_Projects/README.md

 #### E-commerce Website

-Developd an engaging and attractive e-commerce website.
+Developed an engaging and attractive e-commerce website.
 Created a product landing page with detailed descriptions, high-quality images, and interactive elements.
 Focus on the user journey from product discovery to checkout, ensuring a seamless experience.
 Implement prototypes to demonstrate a working menu page.